jrbeutler/rating-project/Documentation/Deployment.md

 3. Create the PostgreSQL Docker container with the command `docker-compose -f docker-compose.db.yml up -d`.
 4. Create the backend API Docker image with the command `docker-compose build`.
 5. Run the Docker container with the command `docker-compose up -d`.
+5. Navigate to [http://localhost:3000/graphql](http://localhost:3000/graphql) and the app should be running successfully.